 Not Maximum Range

 The most interesting fact is that NE124 does NOT specify range from sensor to gateway or how many sensors should be handled per gateway as a requirement; because it doesn’t make sense in a plant full of steel.
 Because radio waves do not penetrate steel there is no long range or wide areas in a plant.
 No radio waves can penetrate steel.
 It doesn’t matter which wireless technology it is.
 No wireless technology transmits through steel.
 It’s physics.
 Therefore, the real range of wireless in a plant is only as far as the next metal obstruction; and metal is everywhere in a plant.
 Thus “long range” and “Wide Area Network” (WAN) has no meaning in a plant full of steel.
-One WSN vendor claims longer range than the next but of a mile or more in an open space without obstruction using a high gain antenna doesn’t matter in a plant.
+One WSN vendor claims longer range than the next but performance of a mile or more in an open space without obstruction using a high gain antenna doesn’t matter in a plant.
 Due to all the steel the range between any two devices for any wireless technology inside a plant is often only 50 m or less.

 If vendor claims 1.6 km range in a plant full of steel you know they are not experienced